mhauken/cssToggle/README.md

 A jQuery plugin that toggles an element on or off with CSS3 transitions, and then hides it..
 Similar to jQuery's toggle and slideToggle but using CSS3 transitions instead.

+It's recommended that you have Box-sizing: Border-box; for this to work, but hey – why shouldn't you?

 # options

 ## duration